The Five Cent War

 What the blazes happened to our health care where trips to the dentist and eye doctor are no longer covered?
 How had we let our taxes get out of control to the point that 6 months worth of income is handed over in taxes every year?
 When did the cost of monthly groceries begin to match or outstrip the increasing cost of rent?
 How did we allow all day kindergarten, staggered bells and an “everyone-passes-so-no-one’s-feelings-gets-hurt” policy into our schools?
 Where was the Canada I knew as a child?
 What sadistic witch stole it away while I was sleeping?
 Well sure, it could be worse, but it has been better and we can make it better again!

-I turned to my fellow Canadians for support to stop the introduction of HST tax in our province … have the vile poison of aspartame removed from our food … raise the standards of education and the quality of food in our stores …. fix our healthcare … do something – anything to reclaim our country and our dignity as a nation.
+I turned to my fellow Canadians for support to stop the introduction of HST tax in our province … to raise the standards of education and the quality of food in our stores …. fix our healthcare … do something – anything to reclaim our country and our dignity as a nation.

 All around, I was met with nods of agreement followed by those dreaded shrugs.
 My fellow Canadians agreed with me, but what could we do?
 My letters of protest against the HST were “misplaced” by government officials until after it had been accepted in legislature.
 Items with aspartame were coming from the USA whose FDA had been bribed to overlook its deadly side-effects.
 Poor quality food was blamed on bad weather, travel time and that bored stock clerk who just overturns the crates to place fruit in their display …